harshit433/OneHive/README.md

 # OneHive

-**OneHive** is a web application developed with Flask, designed to connect college students from different institutions.
+**OneHive** is a web application developed with Django, designed to connect college students from different institutions.
 The platform offers various features to enhance student interaction, collaboration, and resource sharing.

 ## Overview